rust-lang/rust/ARCHITECTURE.md

 We use [salsa][https://github.com/salsa-rs/salsa] crate for incremental and on-demand computation.
 Roughly, you can think of salsa as a key-value store, but it also can compute derived values using specified functions.
-The `ra_db` crate provides a basic infrastructure for interracting with salsa.
+The `ra_db` crate provides a basic infrastructure for interacting with salsa.
 Crucially, it defines most of the "input" queries: facts supplied by the client of the analyzer.
-Reading the docs of the `ra_db::input` module should be useful: everithing else is strictly derived from thouse inputs.
+Reading the docs of the `ra_db::input` module should be useful: everything else is strictly derived from those inputs.

 ### `crates/ra_hir`

-HIR provides a high-level "object oriented" acess to Rust code.
+HIR provides high-level "object oriented" access to Rust code.

 The principal difference between HIR and syntax trees is that HIR is bound to a particular crate instance.
 That is, it has cfg flags and features applied (in theory, in practice this is to be implemented).
-So, there relation between syntax and HIR is many-to-one.
-The `source_binder` modules is responsible for guessing a hir for a particular source position.
+So, the relation between syntax and HIR is many-to-one.
+The `source_binder` modules is responsible for guessing a HIR for a particular source position.

-Underneath, hir works on top of salsa, using a `HirDatabase` trait.
+Underneath, HIR works on top of salsa, using a `HirDatabase` trait.

 ### `crates/ra_analysis`

 A stateful library for analyzing many Rust files as they change.
-`AnalysisHost` is a mutable entity (clojure's atom) which holds current state, incorporates changes and handles out `Analysis` --- an immutable consistent snapshot of world state at a point in time, which actually powers analysis.
+`AnalysisHost` is a mutable entity (clojure's atom) which holds the current state, incorporates changes and handles out `Analysis` --- an immutable and consistent snapshot of world state at a point in time, which actually powers analysis.

 One interesting aspect of analysis is its support for cancellation.
 When a change